haotian2006/RluauRunnerV3/readme.md

 Add the bot here:  https://discord.com/oauth2/authorize?client_id=1271610114062811176

-To set up copy and paste `LuauBot.luau` into workspace as a module script
+To set up copy and paste `LuauBot.luau` into workspace as a module script.
+You can also modify the code to add more custom globals.
 ```
 workspace
     - LuauBot